arbor-sim/arbor/doc/python/spike_source_cell.rst

     .. function:: spike_source_cell(source, schedule)

-        Construct a spike source cell that generates spikes and give it the label ``source``.
+        Constructs a spike source cell that generates spikes and gives it the label ``source``.
 The label can be used for forming connections from the cell in the :py:class:`arbor.recipe` by creating a :py:class:`arbor.connection`